Massage for Arthritis

 Arthritis is a painful inflammatory condition that effects joints.
 It can affect people of all ages including kids.
 Swelling, constant pain, joint stiffness and muscle ache are the most common symptoms of arthritis.
-There is no cure for the disease but massage is one of the most effective treatments to soothe the pain and release stiffness.
+There is no cure for the disease but Arthritis Massage is one of the most effective treatments to soothe the pain and release stiffness.

 There are many forms of arthritis but here are the most common types:

 Osteoarthritis: Osteoarthritis is a condition characterised by degenerative changes in the joint cartilage.
 Cartilage is a semi-soft structure that lines up the ending of the bones.
 The main purpose of healthy cartilage is to create padding and prevents the bones from grinding.
 Degeneration of this structure can develop as a result of an injury or from natural wear and tear on aging joints.
 Without the necessary padding and support, joint movement can be very uncomfortable and restricted.
 The main areas affected by Osteoarthritis are knees, hips, spine and hands.
 Similar to Rheumatoid Arthritis, addiction symptoms of OA include pain, stiffness and swelling around the affected joints.
+Massage for Arthritis can decrease the level of pain and maintain mobility in the joints.

-There is no cure for arthritis, but massage is considered to be one of the most successful methods to manage this condition.
+There is no cure for arthritis, but Arthritis Massage is considered to be one of the most successful methods to manage this condition.
 It helps to relieve pain and slow down the degeneration of the cartilage.
 As it also releases tension in the muscles, it encourages people to stay active and mobile for as long as possible.

-The main benefits of massage for arthritis include:
+The main benefits of Massage for Arthritis include:

 Pain relief: As pain is the most debilitating symptom, the main purpose of massage is usually to bring as much relief as possible.
 By soothing the nervous system, it helps to switch off pain signals, giving your body chance to relax and calm.
 Massage for arthritis also encourages the release of “happy hormones” called endorphins which are body’s natural painkillers.
 Most sufferers admit that having massage brings an instant pain relief and helps them refocus their mind away from the discomfort.